22MH1A42G5/Devops-Project/AutoDeploy/Readme.md

 Ensures the application is running in a highly available and scalable manner.

 ## Conclusion
-This project successfully demonstrates the automation of *infrastructure provisioning using Terraform, **configuration management using Ansible, and **CICD pipeline setup using Jenkins and Docker*.
+This project successfully demonstrates the automation of infrastructure provisioning using Terraform, **configuration management using Ansible, and **CICD pipeline setup using Jenkins and Docker.
 The pipeline ensures seamless integration and deployment of applications.